Château d'Yquem Sauternes 2022 - 1er Cru Classé Supérieur

 Wine rated (2025 guide) 99/100

 An elegant, deep bouquet with a subtle complexity, where each element plays a fundamental role.
-The woodiness also manifests itself with finesse, even with 100% new wood, as usual, and 22 months of aging, taking into account the fact that fermentation also takes place in barrels.
-Hints of nougat, gentian, white-fleshed fruits, bitter oranges and a touch of grapefruit underscore the complexity and freshness present.
+The woody notes are also expressed with finesse, even with 100% new oak—as is customary—and 22 months of aging, taking into account that fermentation also takes place in barrels.
+Hints of nougat, gentian, white-fleshed fruits, bitter oranges, and a touch of grapefruit highlight the wine’s complexity and freshness.
 With aeration, Yquem 2022 continues to gain in complexity.
-It displays root notes (celery), aromas of roasted pineapple and mirabelle plums, followed by a touch of saffron.
-Highly concentrated, the wine is creamy, deep and fresh.
-It owes this last point to a salinity that is as invigorating as it is mouth-watering, as well as to subtle bitter notes that reinforce its persistence and aging potential.
-The result is an Yquem of extraordinary balance, perfectly managing the second highest sugar content (160 g/l) in the estate's history, after 1945.
-2027-2092
+It reveals root-like notes (celery), aromas of roasted pineapple and mirabelle plums, followed by a hint of saffron.
+Highly concentrated, the wine is creamy, deep, and fresh.
+It owes this freshness to a salinity that is both invigorating and mouth-watering, as well as to subtle bitter notes that reinforce its persistence and aging potential.
+The result is a Yquem of extraordinary balance that perfectly manages the second-highest sugar content (160 g/L) in the estate’s history, after the 1945 vintage.
+2027–2092

 The Wine Cellar Insider - Jeff Leve